roman-milk/roman-milk.github.io/deconstructing-the-professor.md

+===

- ****** Deconstructing the Professor ****** bysilkstockingslover© At 40, I had long accepted myself for who I was and didn't expect to change.
+At 40, I had long accepted myself for who I was and didn't expect to change.
 I had tried to be more open with my second husband, I had tried to let go of my insecurities and my feminist ways, an odd contradiction I know; but in the end I had never been able to free myself of the invisible chains holding me back...and then came Madison.

  3. OUT OF THE BLUE